GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Model memory: 5.34 GB

 Here we can see a benefit of quantization.
-While the original model occupied about 15 GB of VRAM, now the quantized model occupies about 5 GB, almost a third of the original size.
+While the original model took up around 15 GB of VRAM, the quantized model now takes up around 5 GB, almost a third of the original size.

 We make the inference and see how long it takes